Robert-Csatlos/mpiProject/README.md

 # mpiProject
 The files used for the MPI Project SAT algorithms analysis.

+---PEREQUISITES---
+To run these programs you first need: dd and psutil

+How to install?

+Write these two commands in your terminal:

+pip install dd
+pip install psutil

 ---HOW TO USE---

 There are 4 folders, each with the corresponding algorithm.